xNaCly/blog/content/posts/2025/json-parser-in-c-with-methods.md

 #### numbers

 {{<callout type="Info">}}
-Technically numbers in json should include scientific notation and other fun stuff, but lets just remember the projects simplicity and my sanity, see [json.org](www.json.org/).
+Technically numbers in JSON should include scientific notation and other fun stuff, but lets just remember the projects simplicity and my sanity, see [json.org](www.json.org/).
 {{</callout>}}